 OBA hired a full-time Executive Director, Cathy Guyer, to help lead the association into the future.
 Cathy Guyer is the former Director of the Bail Bond Division of the Oklahoma Insurance Department.

 OBA hires L. Susie Sturgeon to replace retiring Director, Cathy Guyer.
-In her first few months of taking over, Executive Director L. Susie Sturgeon implements changes to automate the association and the first live stream event of the annual continuing education was held with 20% of the membership attending CE online.
+Susie implemented changes to computerize membetship and financial records.
+In 2021 the first live stream event of the annual continuing education was held with 20% of the membership attending CE via livestream.